shailesh1729/shailesh1729.github.io/content/2022/01/begin-web-dev.md

 author: Shailesh Kumar
 title: Beginning Web Development
 date: 2022-01-13 12:35
-tags: Python, JavaScript, HTML, CSS, Web Development, Overviews
+tags: Python, JavaScript, HTML, CSS, Web Development, Overview
 category: Programming
 ---

 ## How to get started?

 Modern web application development is a huge field.
-There are hundreds of technologies in use to build a high quality.
+There are hundreds of technologies in use to build a high quality application.
 This post is a roadmap to get your grooves going to become a productive web developer.